breatheco-de/exercise-simple-counter-react/README.md

 a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello).

-b) If working locally type the following command from your command line: `https://github.com/4GeeksAcademy/react-hello`.
+b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-hello`.

 💡 Important: Remember to create a new repository, update the remote, and upload the code to your new repository.

 # 📝 Instructions

 Create a seconds-counter component, called ***SecondsCounter***.
 It should look [like this one](https://github.com/breatheco-de/exercise-simple-counter-react/blob/master/preview.gif).